Modern Slavery statement

 • The rights of all employees to join a trade union are respected and we are committed to engaging with trade unions where applicable.

-• A Modern Slavery communications and training campaign has been introduced to make employees aware of their rights and how to spot and report signs of Modern Slavery.
+• A communications and training campaign regarding Modern Slavery has been introduced to make employees aware of their rights and how to spot and report signs of Modern Slavery.

 UKSBS Policies